joelcpinheiro/zabbix-template-whois/README.md

 ## Credits for the script(domain.py):

-The chief networks enginner and developer, André Freitas, thank you very much :)
+The chief networks enginner and python developer, André Freitas, thank you very much :)

 ## License